ansible-collections/community.network/README.md

 The Community Network collection includes community maintained content to help automate network appliances.

+## Tested with Ansible

+Tested with the current Ansible 2.9 and 2.10 releases and the current development version of Ansible.
+Ansible versions before 2.9.10 are not supported.

 ### Supported connections
 The community network collection supports `network_cli`  and `httpapi` connections.